Taking the train in France is convenient, easy, and now very, very fast on most lines. Below is a map of the major rail lines in France.

 Other Places to Go on the Train

-From Paris you can head east towards Brittany, Normandy and that little bump in the tidal marsh called Mont Saint Michel, which you access from the Rennes TGV station.
+From Paris you can head west towards Brittany, Normandy and that little bump in the tidal marsh called Mont Saint Michel, which you access from the Rennes TGV station.

-From Paris heading west you can take the train to Alsace, another famous wine and food region.
+From Paris heading east you can take the train to Alsace, another famous wine and food region.
 Paris to Strasbourg takes a mere 2 hoursa nd 20 minutes on the train.

 The possibilities are darn near endless.